AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-31-why-i-dont-like-tailwind-css.md

 It's worth noting that [there is a package called UI Devtools for Tailwind CSS](https://ui-devtools.com/) that aims to solve this problem.
 But unfortunately, it's sponsorware, meaning you have to sponsor the project on GitHub to be able to use it.

-### 6. Tailwind Is Still Missing Some Features
+### 7. Tailwind Is Still Missing Some Key Features

-Almost two years after its initial release, Tailwind CSS [still doesn't support pseudo elements](https://github.com/tailwindlabs/tailwindcss/discussions/2119), something that basic CSS and CSS preprocessors have supported for years.
-Imagine having to write `before:content-empty-string` (or something like that) in your HTML when the CSS equivalent is much, much more legible.
-I also suspect this is one of those features (like `background-image`) that will be very difficult to implement or maintain—you'd need to configure Tailwind CSS to recognize a pre-defined set of valid `content` values for pseudo-elements.
+Almost two years after its initial release, Tailwind CSS [still doesn't support pseudo elements](https://github.com/tailwindlabs/tailwindcss/discussions/2119) (among other features), something that basic CSS and CSS preprocessors have supported for years.
+Imagine having to write `before:content-empty-string` in your HTML when the CSS equivalent is much, much more legible.

-### 7. Tailwind Complicates Code Reviews

-While we're on the topic of semantics and legibility, I can't imagine what a nightmare code reviews are like with Tailwind CSS.
-I am fortunate to have only worked with Tailwind in local sandboxes, and not in any production projects or on an actual team of other devs.

-I'm comfortable reading other people's code, and making sense of their logic and relating their markup to their CSS.
-But if I have to look at ~1000 LOC changes in a PR, and most of that is coming from long strings of class names, I'm not going to be happy.
-It's also going to be more difficult for me to make suggestions that could eliminate redundant CSS or simplify your markup.

-It's information overload—in the Semantic CSS world, we first make sense of the markup with the help of well-named classes or IDs, and then we mentally associate these "things" with concrete CSS rules.
-Everything is easier to parse because we're taking it one thing at a time, and semantic classes help us to make sense of what we're looking at.

-With Tailwind, you're forced to **interpret semantics on the fly**.
-The person who originally wrote the code probably had some idea of what they were creating, somewhere in the back of their mind.
-But they've probably forgotten it by now, and you have to guess what a particular slice of markup is responsible for just by reading an alphabet soup of classes.
+I suspect this feature will be very costly to implement.
+For both `::before` and `::after`, you would need possibly thousands of unique class names just so you could style your pseudo-elements as needed.
+That's simply not realistic.
+It's the same reason why Tailwind is such a bloated mess—all those innumerable prefixed class names are costly.
+The more classes that Tailwind decides to introduce, the more its complexity will grow—to the point that it will not be usable.

 ## Fine, But What Should You Use Instead?